Chicago Police Brutality and Civil Rights Lawyer

 - Each year, law enforcement officers kill an average of 10 people.

-- Hospitals treat two hundred people annually for law enforcement-caused injuries.
+- Hospitals treat approximately 200 people annually for injuries caused by law enforcement.

-- The City of Chicago has paid over $500 million to settle police misconduct and civil rights violations lawsuits.
+- The City of Chicago has paid over $500 million to settle lawsuits over police misconduct and civil rights violations.

 Nationwide data gathered in 2022 illustrates the true impact of police brutality and misconduct cases: